Maddi5/FreeSurfer-FastSurfer_Comparison/README.md

 This script performs the following steps:

-1. Load segmentation volumes from .mgz files
+1. Load segmentation volumes from .mgz files specified in the configuration file
 2. Extract the largest connected component.
 3. Compute metrics (Dice Similarity Coefficient, Jaccard Index, Volumetric Difference, Hausdorff Distance), using the functions defined in `metrics.py` script.
 4. Save the metrics into an Excel file.